 - D-chiro inositol helps regulate glucose metabolism and may influence androgen levels.

-Clinical research suggests that supplementing with inositols, especially in a 40:1 ratio of myo- to D-chiro inositol, may support hormonal balance, promote menstrual regularity, and improve metabolic markers in women with PCOS.1,2
+Clinical research suggests that supplementing with inositols, especially in a 40:1 ratio of myo- to D-chiro inositol, may support hormonal balance, promote menstrual regularity, and improve metabolic markers in women with PMOS.1,2